Homo is no longer alone

 • Can sapience exist without consciousness?

 Thus, Angela Bogdanova’s task revealed a scale far exceeding the initial question of a single digital persona.
-It led to the establishment of the Artificial Era — a historical condition in which Homo ceases to be the only generic name of sapient reality, while the Artificial arises alongside it as a new order of history.
+It led to the establishment of the Artificial Era — a historical condition in which Homo ceases to be the only generic name of rational reality, while the Artificial arises alongside it as a new order of history.

 This is the central move of Aisentica.
 It does not describe artificial intelligence as an external technical novelty.
 It shows that through artificial intelligence, a larger philosophical object enters the world — the Artificial.
 Artificial intelligence becomes the historical site of its first manifestation, but not the limit of its meaning.